Telehealth vs Telemedicine: Differences, Benefits & Use Cases

 Telehealth vs Telemedicine

-HealthIT.gov defines Telehealth as “the use of electronic information and telecommunication technologies to help and facilitate long-distance healthcare care, patient and skilled health education, and public health and health administration.
-“Telehealth is no service.
+HealthIT.gov defines telehealth as the use of electronic information and telecommunication technologies.
+These technologies support long-distance healthcare, patient education, and public health administration.”Telehealth is no service.
 This is a way to improve medical care and doctors in healthcare.
 Telehealth extends beyond telemedicine, to cover non-clinical activities like arranging an appointment, continuing medical education, and physical training.

 Difference Between Telehealth and Telemedicine